 The Vampiric Pontianak

 In recent times there have also been more reports on two women standing at the top of the tower.
-According to some, it is possible pontianaks, a malayan and indonesian folklore vampiric ghost of a female, which is also been rumoured to roam the area.
+According to some, it is possible pontianaks, a malayan and indonesian folklore vampiric ghost of a female who is a deadly creature, which is also been rumoured to roam the area in Pasir Ris Park.